Verifying your identity and address

 Know who you are providing personal information to and the reasons why.
 Only click on links when you expect to receive them and never reveal your passwords.
 The privacy information includes who will get access to your personal information and for what purposes.
 It should be clear and easy to understand.

-Can I get a copy of my Centrix SmartID report?
+Can I get a copy of my APLYiD report?

-All consumers can request access to the information held about them at a Credit Reporting Bureau such as Centrix.
-You can also ask your Good Loans Advisor or Financial Wellbeing Coach for a copy.
+All consumers can request access to the information held about them at Good Shepherd NZ.
+You can ask your Good Loans Advisor or Financial Wellbeing Coach for a copy.

 Verify in-person with a local Justice of the Peace

-If you don’t have a current New Zealand passport or driver licence, or you don’t use a smartphone, you can verify your identity and address by visiting your local Justice of the Peace (JP).
+If you don’t have a current New Zealand passport or driver licence, or you don’t use a smartphone or similar device, you can verify your identity and address by visiting your local Justice of the Peace (JP).

 Your coach or advocate will provide you with a ‘JP instructions letter’ to follow.